Dans-labs/dariah/docs/Dux.md

 request counter will be increased.

 #### ask
-Just before a request is made, this action sets the the request counter to 1.
+Just before a request is made, this action sets the request counter to 1.

 #### err
 When a request returns failure, the request counter is set to -1.

 #### succeed
-When a request returns succes, the request counter is set to 0.
+When a request returns success, the request counter is set to 0.

 Reducer
 ---------------------------------------------------------------------------
 Manages the request counter and puts it under a key under the `server` slice of the state.
-The key is identical to the `path` of the request (the url that is fired to the server).
+The key is identical to the `path` of the request (the URL that is fired to the server).

 ### Note
 But all actions except `accessData` are also picked up by the [notes](#notes) reducer,